CV | PUBLICATIONS | TALKS | CROOKSHANKS | DR. PALLEROS |

 In addition to my research activities, I am also an editor at the Stanford AI Lab Blog, an editor at the Journal of Open Source Software, on the editorial board of reviewers for the Journal of Machine Learning Research, and occasionally co-host podcasts on The Bioinformatics Chat.
 When I don't get much done in a week, I pretend these are the reasons why.

-Research Software: tfmodisco-lite bpnet-lite yuzu Ledidi Avocado Rambutan PyPore
+Research Software: tangermeme tfmodisco-lite bpnet-lite yuzu Ledidi Avocado Rambutan PyPore

 General Software: apricot pomegranate scikit-learn